 Finally, you should always check with the designer you want to work with to see if they would be willing to work with you in the future.
 If you want to update a page, add a new visual element, or even redesign your website, will they be able to help you?

 Most designers and web design companies have hourly pricing or contracts that allow you to establish long-term relationships at a lower cost.
 Consider signing up for one of these plans to save a little money while keeping a reliable designer on hand.

-The above list of questions is by no means exhaustive.
 You can really ask the designer you’re thinking about working with whatever you think is best.
 This may mean asking specific questions about their experience with your industry, if they’ve ever designed sites like yours before, or what they know about the type of design you want.

 Don’t be afraid to ask questions when you’re searching for a web designer to work with.
 If you ever get the feeling that you’re bothering the designer, it’s probably time to walk away – a reputable web design business will always be accommodating and willing to help its customers, after all!